SysKitTeam/docs-securitymanager/how-to/connect-to-site-collection.md

 title: Connect to SharePoint Online or On-Premise site collection
 author: Petra Filipi
 date: 05/04/2018
-description: This section describes how to connect to SharePoint Online or On-Premise site collection form SysKit Security Manager.
+description: This section describes how to connect to SharePoint Online or On-Premise site collection from SysKit Security Manager.
 ---

 1. Click the __Connect to Site Collection__ button.